 Protect yourself from hazards

-When outside during the day, use sunscreen that is broad-spectrum and SPF 30 or greater.
+When outside during the day, use sunscreen that has a broad-spectrum SPF 30 or greater.

 When out in sunlight, wear a hat and sunglasses.

-Seek shade in the middle of the day when the sun is hottest.
+Seek shade in the middle of the day when the sun is strongest.

 Be aware of all hazardous products at work or in your home.